DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Setting up an environment

-See instructions for setting up an environment [here](https://github.com/kostasthebarbarian/mltools/blob/master/README.rst)
+See instructions for setting up an environment [here](https://github.com/kostasthebarbarian/mltools/blob/master/README.rst).

 ## PoolNet Workflow

-Start with a geojson shapefile ('shapefile.geojson') and associated tif images:
+The PoolNet workflow described here requires a pansharpened tif image and a shapefile containing labeled polygon geometries (shapefile.geojson).

 <img alt='Raw shapefile polygons overlayed on tif' src='images/raw_polygons.png' width=750>
 <sub> Pansharpened tif image with associated polygons overlayed.
 Green polygons indicate there is a pool in the property. </sub>

 ### Getting the Imagery

 Download the image with catalog id 1040010014800C00 using [gbdxtools](http://github.com/DigitalGlobe/gbdxtools) by following [these](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_random_forest) instructions.
-This is the image we will be classifying using it's corresponding geojson file (which you should have).
-If you do not have access to this file there are sample train and test geojsons in the [shapefiles](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training the model.
+This is the image where we will be classifying property parcels in those that contain swimming pools and those that don't.

 ### Prepare Shapefile for Training

+We initially filter shapefile.geojson to get rid of polygons that are too small.
+If you do not have access to shapefile.geojson, there are sample train and test geojsons in the [shapefiles](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training and testing the model, so you can omit steps 1-2 and go straight to step 3.

 1. Open an ipython terminal and filter the shapefile for legitimate polygons.
-Use resolution to determine minimum and maximum acceptable chip side dimensions (generally between 30 and 125 pixels for pansharpened images).
+Use resolution to determine minimum and maximum acceptable chip size dimensions (generally between 30 and 125 pixels for pansharpened images).

     <img alt='Small polygons to be filtered out of shapefile' src='images/small_polygons.png' height=200>
     <img alt='Shapefile with small polygons filtered out' src='images/filtered_polygons.png' height=200>